SAFETAG/SAFETAG/content/guides/capacity_assessment/approach.md

-  * Analyze the results of your surveys
-  * Identify capacity strengths and weaknesses (expertise, finance, willingness to learn, staff time, etc.)
+  * Identify organizational areas of strength and weakness (expertise, finance, willingness to learn, staff time, etc.) when engaging in technological adoption/change.

-  * Modify facilitation/seek out new activities (if needed) to focus on most accessible areas for intervention.
+  * Identify organizational barriers to adoption. [^info_tech_adoption]